Dexmachi/Ch-aronte/README.md

     install_command: "your_custom_dotfile_command.sh" # <~ It uses the root of your repo as a base point, so be aware of that.
     manager: "charonte" # <~ MUTUALLY EXCLUSIVE FROM INSTALL_COMMAND.
 Options are charonte OR stow (as of now), this allows for using an proper manager, I personally recommend that you use "charonte" since it is modular AND it is declarative.
     # btw, I'm actively using this dotfile manager rn, it is not dangerous.
-    managed: # <~ this is only available with the charonte manager.
+    links: # <~ this is only available with the charonte manager.
-      - source: "zsh" # <~ this is an _folder_ inside of my dotfiles folder
+      - from: "zsh" # <~ this is an _folder_ inside of my dotfiles folder
-        path: . # <~ this is . by default, it takes the home of the first user on the list of users to define which home to go to
+        to: . # <~ this is . by default, it takes the home of the first user on the list of users to define which home to go to
         open: true # <~ defines if the script should symlink the files _inside_ the folder _or_ the folder itself.
-      - source: "bash"
+      - from: "bash"
         open: true
-      - source: ".config"
+      - from: ".config"
 # ATTENTION: _ALL_ THE FILES YOU PUT HERE _AND_ ALREADY EXIST ARE BACKED UP BESIDE THE NEW ONES.
 IF YOU _REMOVE_ A FILE FROM THE LIST, IT WILL BE REMOVED FROM THE PATH YOU SET AS WELL. (duh, it's declarative)

         # Your third option is leaving this blank, it will simply search for an install.sh inside your root folder, it'll do nothing if it doesn't find one.